-We undertake both overarching research and analysis to inform all Greater Manchester priorities, as well as research projects relating to the Combined Authority portfolio areas.
+We undertake both overarching research and analysis to inform all Greater Manchester priorities, as well as research projects relating to the GMCA portfolio areas.

 - Greater Manchester Strategy

 The Greater Manchester Strategy, called Our People, Our Place, has been written by all 10 councils, the Mayor, the NHS, transport, the police and the fire service, with help from businesses, voluntary, community and social enterprise organisations, and members of the public.
 The plan explains our ambitions for the future of our city-region and the 2.8 million of us who live in the towns, cities, communities and neighbourhoods that make up Greater Manchester.
 It covers health, wellbeing, work and jobs, housing, transport, skills, training and economic growth.
 The Research team produces the performance reports, which are six-monthly dashboards that assesses performance against the ten priority targets of the Greater Manchester Strategy.

 The Greater Manchester Independent Prosperity Review was established to undertake a detailed and rigorous assessment of the current state, and future potential, of Greater Manchester’s economy.
 Ten years on from the path-breaking Manchester Independent Economic Review (MIER) (opens in a new window), it provides a fresh understanding of what needs to be done to improve productivity and drive prosperity across the city-region.